ITWM-TVFS/Ensight4Matlab/README.md

 ------------

 The C++ library has dependencies on the following third party libraries:
-  * Eigen (version >= 3.2): A fast, header-only library for linear algebra, available at http://eigen.tuxfamily.org/
+  * Eigen (version >= 3.2): A fast, header-only library for linear algebra, available at http://eigen.tuxfamily.org/.
+It should also be directly available from your distribution as package `eigen3`.
   * Qt, either version 4 or 5.

   For use with MATLAB, Qt 4 is recommended. (see below)